AnteDujic/pands-project2021/README.md

 ## **DATASET ANALYSIS**

-Many others have done the analysis of the Iris Dataset before and it has been aproached in many different ways.
+Many others have anylised the Iris Dataset before and it has been aproached in many different ways.
 Further in this Readme file will be explained how Python can be used to achive the same.

 ### **LIBRARIES**